datacamp/Market-Basket-Analysis-in-python-live-training/README.md

 - Q&A

 **Association Rules, Metrics, and Pruning**
-- Onehot encode transactions using `TransactionEncoder` from `mlxtend`.
+- One-hot encode transactions using `TransactionEncoder` from `mlxtend`.
 - Use `.mean()` to compute support for individual items.